catalyst-cloud/catalystcloud-docs/source/kubernetes/user-access.rst

 same physical cluster.
 They assist different projects, teams, or customers in sharing a Kubernetes cluster.

-In order to do this namespace provide the following:
+In order to use namespacing, you will need to provide the following:

 * A scope for names.
 * A mechanism to attach authorization and policy to a subsection of the